Alan Rickman

 Alan Rickman in Love Actually

-In 2013, Alan Rickman delighted fans by starring in the movie "CBGB," where he played the legendary musician and owner of the iconic club in New York.
+In 2013, Alan Rickman thrilled fans by starring in "CBGB," playing the legendary musician and owner of the iconic New York club.
 He shared the screen with Ashley Greene, Stana Katic, and Rupert Grint.
 The film received praise from both devoted fans of Rickman and numerous film critics.

 In 2013, Alan Rickman pleased fans with his participation in the film CBGB